CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-BACKEND.md

 There is no data validation or error handling middleware used in the project.
 Data like username is manually handled in the function.

 ### Challenges

+**Good point**
+1. Modular Design: The backend is well-structured and modular, with separate classes for different functionalities.
+2. Error handling: The backend handles errors gracefully and returns appropriate error messages to the client.
+**Things to improve**
+1. Current polling the server by sending HTTP request is inefficient, it can be improved by using WebSockets for real-time communication.
+2. User management: Implement user authentication and authorization to secure the application and user data.
+3. Data validation: Implement data validation to prevent malicious input and ensure data integrity.